Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern

 The next step in the process involves partitioning the dataset into treatment and control groups, and generating outcomes for each record.
 Outcomes are drawn randomly from one of two distributions: the null distribution ($f_0$) or the alternative distribution ($f_1$).
 Any record in the treatment group that has a covariate profile $x \in U_{X}\left(S_{\text{affected}}\right)$ has outcomes generated by $f_1$; all other records have outcomes drawn from $f_0$.
 Therefore only $S_{\text{affected}}$ has a treatment effect, whose effect magnitude is the distributional difference between $f_0$ and $f_1$, represented by the parameter $\delta$.

 Each of the methods we consider in these experiments has a unique approach to identifying potential subpopulations with differential treatment effects.
-Furthermore, as mentioned in \S\ref{sec:lit-limits} most methods in the literature do not provide a process for identifying extreme treatment effects.
+Furthermore, as mentioned in \S\ref{sec:related}, most methods in the literature do not provide a process for identifying extreme treatment effects.
 Therefore, we devise intuitive post-processing steps in an attempt to represent how researchers would use each method to identify potential subpopulations that have significant treatment effects.
 Each method returns identified subpopulations and corresponding scores (measures) of the treatment effect.
 For the single tree-based methods \citep{athey-hte-2016,su-subgroup-2009} we follow the suggestion of \cite{athey-hte-2016} to perform inference (via a two-sample Welch T-Test) in each leaf of the tree, and we then sort the leaves based on their statistical significance.
 The final subpopulation returned by the tree is the leaf with the most statistically significant treatment effect, and the final treatment effect measure is this leaf's statistical significance ($p$-value).
-For a method that provides an individual level treatment effect (and estimate of variance) \citep{wager-causalforest-2017}, we propose to perform inference for each unique covariate profile, and return those that are statistically significant.
-The final treatment effect measure is the smallest p-value of the covariate profiles.
+For a method that provides an individual level treatment effect (and estimate of variance) \citep{wager-causalforest-2018}, we propose to perform inference for each unique covariate profile, and return those that are statistically significant.
+The final treatment effect measure is the smallest $p$-value of the covariate profiles.
+We empirically compare these prominent methods from the literature to our TESS algorithm, selecting the Berk-Jones nonparametric scan statistic to score a subset (\S\ref{sec:hetero_quant_effects}) and the most general empirical estimation approach to model the reference distribution (\S\ref{sec:sec:ref-dist-emp}).
 The TESS algorithm, by design, provides the subpopulation it determines to have a statistically significant distributional change (treatment effect) and a measure of this change, so no post-processing is necessary.